Chapter 11.5 – Port-City Relationships

 B. Cities as maritime and logistics hubs

 The rise of megacities has brought competition among cities to act as international transportation, logistics, and services hubs covering the main modes of long-distance transportation, maritime shipping, air passenger services, and air freight services.
 They are competing to attract the best companies and most talented people.
 A good example is provided when examining the leading maritime centers of the world.
-The maritime business services sector plays a significant role in quite a few world cities having a heavy commercial orientation.
+The maritime business services sector plays a significant role in several world cities with a heavy commercial orientation.
 Maritime and commodity trading services are often located in large world port cities.
 However, due to the digitalization and financialization of trading and maritime service activities, there is no need for the trader or service provider to be near the physical flows of goods or ships.
 Therefore, other factors are responsible for attracting maritime services to cities.

 The location of advanced maritime producer services (AMPS) is correlated with the presence of shipowners, port-related industry, and general advanced producer services, but not with the throughput flow of ports.
 Specialized producer services tend to agglomerate near other service providers in global cities such as London, New York, Singapore, or Hong Kong.
 Even non-port cities such as Madrid, Moscow, and Paris show a high concentration of AMPS firms.
 To a certain degree, a spatial division of labor has occurred between the concentration of advanced maritime services and the physical flows of goods and ships.
 Next to London, New York, Singapore, or Hong Kong, only a few port cities, such as Rotterdam, Houston, Shanghai, Dubai, and Hamburg, have successfully combined physical flows with a considerable scale in AMPS functions.